ruanklein/synapseq/wasm/README.md

 #### `play()`

 Plays the loaded sequence.
-Generates audio if not already generated, or resumes if paused.
+Streams and generates audio in real-time.

 **Returns:** `Promise<void>`